ngs-docs/2018-cicese-metatranscriptomics/docs/read-mapping.md

 and `salmon_quant.log` (in the `logs` directory), which contains a log from the salmon run.

-# Working with the counts
+# Looking at count data

-The `quant.sf` files actually contain the relevant information about expression -- take a look
+The `quant.sf` files contain the relevant information about contig expression -- take a look

 ```
    head -20 TARA_135_SRF_5-20_rep1_1m_quant/quant.sf